The Connected Salesforce: Leading a Marketing Revolution

 Building Trust Earlier on in Buyer’s Journey

-There’s no questions that content marketing is still incredibly valuable when selling to the enterprise, but perhaps our marketing teams and C-level executives expect more from their initiatives given the rise in resources allocated each year to those efforts.
+There are no questions that content marketing is still incredibly valuable when selling to the enterprise, but perhaps our marketing teams and C-level executives expect more from their initiatives given the rise in resources allocated each year to those efforts.

 An annual study from the Custom Content Council indicated that content marketing was a whopping $44 billion dollar industry in 2013, up 9.2% from the previous year.
 As many marketing teams struggle to balance the perfect mix of marketing automation fueled by content, there’s an opportunity for the sales team to get more involved in this process to help further customize the buyer’s journey and add an element of trust earlier on.

-Your marketing team may produce engaging content for the masses, however it’s incredibly difficult to create content that applies to all of your buyers.
+Your marketing team may produce engaging content for the masses, however, it’s incredibly difficult to create content that applies to all of your buyers.
 According to the CMI 2015 report, the average number of audiences that B2B marketers target is only 4.
 As a marketer having sold to the enterprise, I can say from experience in marketing a complex PaaS (Platform-as-a-Service), there’s not enough marketing budget or hours in the day to properly target and nurture those audiences with in-house content alone.

 Sales Experts Keep Their Fingers on the Pulse